Collaborating With our Community

-At Babson, we think collaboration across disciplines is the way to generate creative solutions to challenging issues.
+At Babson, we know that collaboration across disciplines generates creative solutions to challenging issues.
 Through partnerships with local organizations, we’re able to have a positive impact in more corners of the community.

-Babson Board Fellows program places Babson MBA students and recent alumni volunteers as nonvoting members of local nonprofit boards.
-Nonprofits benefit from fresh insights and student contributions to board committees and special projects, while students benefit from exposure to board-level decision making, mentorship, and project experience.
-The goals of the program are to support local nonprofits, to build a culture of service within the Babson MBA community, and to give Babson students another opportunity to put their MBA skills into practice.
+- Babson Board Fellows program places Babson MBA students and recent alumni volunteers as nonvoting members of local nonprofit boards.
+Nonprofits benefit from fresh insights and student contributions to board committees and special projects, while students gain exposure to board-level decision making, mentorship, and project experience.

 - Partners for Youth with Disabilities